 Some may call it the all-powerful plant on the planet.
 There’s some evidence showing that flaxseeds may help reduce the risk of heart disease, cancer, stroke, and diabetes.

-Even though flax seeds contain all kinds of healthy compounds, it owes its healthy reputation primarily to three things: omega-3 fatty acids, lignans (plant estrogen and antioxidants), and fiber.
+Even though flax seeds contain all kinds of healthy compounds, it owes their healthy reputation primarily to three things: omega-3 fatty acids, lignans (plant estrogen and antioxidants), and fiber.

 Protein in flax seeds: One ounce (28g) of flax seeds contains 152 calories, 5.2g of protein, and 12g of fats.